Donald Faison: Personal life

 He had his first son, Sean Faison-Ince (born 1996), with ex-girlfriend Audrey Ince.

 In 1997, Faison started dating Lisa Askey, a nursing student.
-The two were married from 2001 to 2005, and had three children, twins Kaya and Dade (born 1999), and Kobe (born 2001).
+They married in 2001 and had three children, twins Kaya and Dade (born 1999), and Kobe (born 2001).
+They divorced in 2005.

 Faison married his second wife, CaCee Cobb, on December 15, 2012, after six years of dating.
 They have two children, Rocco (born 2013) and Wilder Francis (born 2015).
-The wedding was held at the home of Faison's best friend, and former Scrubs co-star, Zach Braff, who also served as a groomsman.
+The wedding was held at the home of Faison's best friend, and Scrubs co-star Zach Braff, who also served as a groomsman.
 Serving as a bridesmaid was singer Jessica Simpson, for whom Cobb formerly worked as a personal assistant.

 When Askey, Faison's first wife, died in 2017, their children moved in with Faison and Cobb.
-Faison is also the first cousin of actor Julian Horton.